FASTING

 WHY | HOW | WHEN

 Fasting is not a trend.
 It is a divine command.
 A sacred reset.
-A powerful weapon of the inward man.
-In these final days, it has become not just an option, but a requirement for the remnant who seek to walk in the truth and overcome the deception of this world.
+A powerful weapon for man.
+In these final days, it has become not just an option, but a requirement for the remnant who seek to walk in the truth, overcoming the lies of this world.

 WHY FASTING?

 Fasting is not a trend.
-Fasting is a discipline created by YaHU'aH for the benefit of mankind.
+Fasting is a discipline created by 𐀉𐀄𐀅𐀄 (YaHU’aH) for the benefit of mankind.
 It was never about dieting or religious flair.
 It was designed to silence the flesh and elevate the inward man (Romans 7:22).
-The Apocalypse of Elijah declares:

 "The one who fasts continually will not sin...
-A pure fast releases sin, heals diseases, casts out demons, reaches the throne of YaHU'aH..."
-(Apocalypse of Elijah 1:13–22)
+A pure fast releases sin, heals diseases, casts out demons, reaches the throne of 𐀉𐀄𐀅𐀄 (YaHU’aH)..."
+(Apocalypse of AlYAHU 1:13–22)

 Scripture confirms this repeatedly:

-• Fasting heals and casts out demons: Yahusha rebuked his disciples when they failed to deliver a possessed boy, telling them, "This kind can come out by nothing but prayer and fasting" (Mark 9:29).
+• Fasting heals and casts out demons: 𐀉𐀄𐀅𐀔𐀏 (Yahusha) rebuked his disciples when they failed to deliver a possessed boy, telling them, "This kind can come out by nothing but palal (petitioning) and fasting" (Marqus (Mark) 9:29).

 • Fasting brings revelation: Ezra fasted multiple times to receive deep prophetic insight about the end times (2 Esdras 6:31).

-• Fasting grants discernment: Cornelius fasted and petitioned, and a shamayim messenger led him to Kapha (Peter), unlocking the truth and salvation for his household (Acts 10).
+• Fasting grants discernment: Cornelius (a Gentile) fasted and petitioned, and a shamayim messenger led him to Kapha (Peter), unlocking the truth and salvation for his household (Acts 10).

-• Fasting leads to supernatural power: Yahusha fasted 40 days in the wilderness and emerged in power, defeating the enemy and healing the sick (Matthew 4:1).
+• Fasting leads to supernatural power: 𐀉𐀄𐀅𐀔𐀏 fasted 40 days in the wilderness and emerged in power, defeating the enemy and healing the sick (MatithYAHU (Matthew) 4:1).

 Additional confirmations: